Over 100 species of lemurs live in Madagascar—and nowhere else.

 Countless other plants and animals depend on lemurs for their survival.
 Lemurs are the creators and maintainers of Madagascar’s forests.
 Many lemurs love to eat fruit.
 When they eat fruit, like most animals, they cannot digest the seeds.
 The seeds leave the lemur’s body in their droppings.
 As lemurs travel throughout the forest, they spread their droppings, spreading the seeds in their own natural fertilizer.
 Eventually, these seeds grow new trees, providing shelter and food not only for the lemurs, but also for snakes, chameleons, geckos, and even the lemurs’ number one natural predator, fossas.

 Many conservationists agree that ecotourism is the number one thing that can ensure the survival of lemurs in Madagascar.
 The local Malagasy people need to see that lemurs are more valuable alive than dead.
 Tourists will come to see lemurs in the wild.
-Officials say tourism is now a real priority for Madagascar’s new government, which has drastically increased funding to promote the island as an ecotourism destination that can attract up to two million annual visitors by 2020.
-This would mean millions of dollars for Madagascar’s economy.
+Tourism is a priority for Madagascar’s government, and they have increased funding to promote the island as an ecotourism destination.
+Increased income from ecotourism would boost Madagascar’s economy.